acend/website-hugo/site/content/en/trainings/go.md

 ---
 title: "Go"
-seo_title: "GO the efficient compiled cloud native programming language."
+seo_title: "Go the efficient compiled cloud native programming language."
 description: "In this training you will get to know the open source programming language Go.
 We will also show you how to pragmatically develop applications in the container environment."
 date: 2022-03-30T12:16:39+06:00
 draft: false